Centerpin Fishing For Trout – A Guides Perspective

 Shallow Water Float Leader For Trout

-This shallow water float setup is what I use when Centerpin fishing for trout in smaller shallower rivers that are less than 3 feet deep.
+I use this float setup in shallower spots that are less than three feet deep.

-It consists of a mainline and 2 leader lines.
+It consists of a mainline and two leader lines.

 The very bottom section of the leader is a short 12 to 14-inch section of 2 to 5-pound test and is light and thin so the trout won’t see it.